 Moreover, the Waylay platform can integrate with enterprise LDAP servers for delegated authentication.
 What this means is that users can login to the Waylay application using their corporate login and password, which makes it a lot easier for the organisation to manage users and to deal with situations such as user onboarding or offboarding.

 Due to the implied size of enterprise-level deployments, scalability is a key area where IoT software vendors need to prove their technology’s reliability.
 With close to 500,000 connected devices in production and nearly 50 live customers, the Waylay orchestration platform has field-proven scalability and due to its horizontal scalability with failover, customers can run hundreds of thousands of rules in the engine at the same time.

-A PaaS model, offering a managed service with extensive monitoring, is preferred by enterprises, who appreciate not having to worry about uptime and prefer using a managed system rather than one they have to maintain themselves, saving significant additional enterprise resources.
+A PaaS model, offering a managed service with extensive monitoring, is preferred by enterprises, who appreciate a solid SLA and not having to worry about uptime and prefer using a managed system rather than one they have to maintain themselves, saving significant additional enterprise resources.
 This should be of course accompanied by multiple support options and available 24/7 support is often times a mandatory requirement in enterprise-level deployments.

 With regards to logging and diagnostics capabilities, these are crucial features in real-life use cases, as they are necessary for root cause analysis of incidents in production.
 Waylay has precise diagnostics with extensive logging, where users can access task, sensor and actuator logs to be able to see what went wrong.
 Traceability of what users do on the platform is important for enterprise customers that have to manage large numbers of devices, and an important feature is metadata change audit log, that enables customers to be able to track changes in a device’s metadata and identify when, how and by whom that precise device’s metadata was changed.